au5ton/viento/README.md

 Fire and manage CSS animations on-the-fly.
 Tested to be compatible with [Animate.css](https://daneden.github.io/animate.css/).

 ##Purpose
 Viento provides a neat way to manage CSS animations and their properties, control flow, and timing.
+Also, "viento" means "wind" in Spanish, because this library makes CSS animations *a breeze*.

 ##Be forewarned
 This is very much a prototype and *will* have bugs here and there.